It is rather valuable answer

 Stage 1 is characterized by drowsiness stage

 The first 4 stages are all considered non-rapid eye movement, or non-REM which we will abbreviate as N1, N2, N3, and N4.

 Wake is the period when brain wave activity is at its highest and muscle tone is active.

-Stage N3 is known as deep NREM sleep.
-The most restorative stage of sleep, stage N3 consists of delta waves or slow waves.
+Stage N3 and N4 are known as deep NREM sleep.
+The most restorative stage of sleep, this stage consists of delta waves or slow waves.
 Awakenings or arousals are rare and often it is difficult to awaken someone in Stage N3 sleep.
 Parasomnias (sleepwalking, sleep talking, or somniloquy and night terrors) occur during the deepest stage of sleep.

 REM sleep, also known as rapid eye movement, is most commonly known as the dreaming stage.
-Eye movements are rapid, moving from side to side and brain waves are more active than in Stages N2 & N3 of sleep.
+Eye movements are rapid, moving from side to side and brain waves are more active than in Stages NREM of sleep.
 Awakenings and arousals can occur more easily in REM; being woken during a REM period can leave one feeling groggy or overly sleepy.

 403A, Building A2, Zhihui Park, Fuyong Street, Bao'an District, Shenzhen, Guangdong, China